-The requirement referred to the second subsection means that it should be assessed whether to insert casings for drilling in zones which may contain hydrocarbons.
+The requirement as mentioned in the second subsection means that it should be assessed whether to insert casings for drilling in zones which may contain hydrocarbons.
 Robust well design and the potential for regaining well control in the event of an uncontrolled blowout should be given special assessment.